mangoMoshiii/mango/README.md

 The project includes a smart contract, a web app frontend, and automated test cases.

-The web app frontend runs on VSCode LiveServer and testing requires a running HardHat
+The web app frontend runs on Live Server and testing requires a running Hardhat node.

+## Browser Driver Setup

+To run Selenium UI tests, you must install the [Microsoft Edge WebDriver](https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/):

+1. Choose the version that matches your installed Edge.
+2. Place the downloaded `msedgedriver.exe` inside `mango\`
+3. Ensure your system has Edge installed and up to date.

+**Note**: You can also use Chrome by modifying the Selenium setup in `conftest.py`.

 ## Setup

-### Option 1: Automated Testing (Requires msedgedriver)
+### Option 1: Automated Testing

 1. Start a hardhat node:
    ```bash